"

 Infographics

 If you are seeking one specific type of format for infographics, you will be disappointed.
 Here, you can let your creative side flourish as you customize backgrounds, fonts, and formats to suit your subject and purpose.
 Some software, like Canva, offers free and premium ready-made templates that you can adapt to your own content.
 The key is to have done your research, mapped or sketched out your ideas, and planned the visuals you will be using to support them.
 Once you have done this, go into the software and design your document using a variety of background, font, and chart options.
+Some of the infographic software like Canva will have AI tools like Magic Writer which can be used to assist in generating content.
+It is always better to use your own material, but Magic Writer can assist you in supplementing content when needed.

 When creating an infographic choose a template that aligns with your content.
 For example, if you are showing data related to geographic areas, choose a map template; if you are making a comparison, choose a two-column format.